West Bromwich Building Society Conveyancing Panel Information

 You must also comply with the terms and conditions of your West Bromwich Building Society solicitor panel appointment.

-Do the Building Society Association intend to launch a search tool with a view to to identify practices on the West Bromwich Building Society conveyancing panel ?
+Are the BSA planning on creating a search tool with a view to to identify solicitors on the West Bromwich Building Society conveyancing panel ?

 We would not expect to be advised of any plans on the part of the BSA to promote such a search facility .

-The firm that I work for is on the West Bromwich Building Society conveyancing panel.
+My firm is on the West Bromwich Building Society conveyancing panel.
 I am dealing with West Bromwich Building Society mortgage on a purchase.
 My borrower client is asking not to disclose an issue to West Bromwich Building Society.
 What do I do in this conflict situation?

 When a solicitor is acting for both West Bromwich Building Society and borrower there is potential for conflicts to arise.
 You owe duties to both clients.
 All information received by you from your client is confidential and cannot be disclosed without the client’s consent.